top of page

 Summit’s commitment to our college access initiative has yielded positive results to date.
 Highlights include:

-• 100% of students in the Class of 2022 & 2023 completed the Free Application for Federal Student Aid (FAFSA)
+• 100% of every Summit graduated class has completed the Free Application for Federal Student Aid (FAFSA).

-• Offers of admission earned to the following institutions: Appalachian State University, Belmont University, Berklee College of Music, Brevard College, Carolina Coastal University, Cape Fear Community College, Clemson Honors College, College of Charleston, Eckerd College, Flagler College, Furman University, Guilford College, Hawaii Pacific University, Haywood Community College, Lees-MacRae College, Liberty University, Meredith College, Montreat College, Rochester Institute of Technology, Savannah College of Art & Design, Southwestern Community College, UNC – Asheville, UNC – Charlotte, UNC – Greensboro, UNC – Wilmington, Pratt Institute, University of Tennessee, Virginia Commonwealth University, Warren Wilson College, Western Carolina University, Western Carolina University Honors
+• Offers of admission earned to the following institutions: Appalachian State University, Arizona State University, Auburn University, Belmont University, Berklee College of Music, Berry College, Birmingham Southern University, Brenau University, Brevard College, Campbell University, Carolina Coastal University, Cape Fear Community College, Citadel, Clemson Honors College, Clemson University, College of Charleston, Colorado State University, Columbus College, Eastern Carolina University, Eckerd College, Flagler College, Florida Atlantic University, Florida Gulf Coast University, Florida State University, Furman University, Georgia Southern University, Georgia State University, Guilford College, Hawaii Pacific University, Haywood Community College, High Point University, Lees-MacRae College, Liberty University, Meredith College, Michigan State University, Montreat College, NC State University, Newberry College, Penn State University, Piedmont University, Pratt Institute, Rochester Institute of Technology, Samford University, Savannah College of Art & Design, Southwestern Community College, University of Alabama, University of Central Florida, University of Florida, University of Georgia, University of Maine, University of Miami, University of Mississippi, UNC - Asheville, UNC - Chapel Hill, UNC - Charlotte, UNC - Greensboro, UNC - Wilmington, University of North Georgia, University of South Carolina, University of South Carolina Beaufort, University of Tampa, University of Tennessee, University of Wyoming, Virginia Commonwealth University, Virginia Military Institute, Warren Wilson College, Washington State University, Western Carolina University, Western Carolina University Honors, Wingate University, Wofford College, and Xavier University

 Summit's College Counselor